NimrodShefi/Anti-Google-Data-Collection-Coursework-University-Year-3/README.md

 ## Using the app
 ---
+*These instructions were for when it was ran on university devices.
+May need slight modifications to work outside*

 ### **Running app**

 To run the app, please ensure that you have Node JS & MySQL installed on the computer and one of the users for MySQL is with these details:
 - username: root
 - password: comsc